scaleoutsystems/power-consumption-tutorial/README.md

 cd Power-consumption-tutorial
 ```

-The following command will connect your client to the FEDn network specified in client.yaml.
-Please fix the path of the power.npz and client.yaml files according to your local setup.
+The following command will connect your client to the network specified in `client.yaml`.
+Please fix the path of the `power.npz` and `client.yaml` files according to your local setup.

 > [!NOTE]
-> Make sure that the Docker deamon is running on your system.
+> Make sure that the Docker daemon is running on your system.

 ```sh
  docker run -v $PWD/client.yaml:/app/client.yaml -v $PWD/data:/var/data -e ENTRYPOINT_OPTS=--data_path=/var/data/power.npz ghcr.io/scaleoutsystems/power-consumption:pyt_v0.6.0 fedn run client --secure=True --force-ssl -in client.yaml